qlik-oss/core-website/docs/documentation/services/qix-engine.md

 be changed to allocate a couple of GBs of RAM for the operating system and allow the remaining RAM to be used by QIX engine.
 QIX engine depends on the operating system to allocate RAM for it to use.
-When the engine starts, it attempts to reserve RAM based on the Working set Min / Min memory usage setting.
+When the engine starts, it attempts to reserve RAM based on the Working set Low / Min memory usage setting.
 The engine allocates all allowed memory with cached results sets as quickly as possible, but this does not mean that the engine will lack in performance once the allowed amount of memory is reached.
 If the allowed